 …..

 A non-HRCP DEV shall send only frames that have increasing SFCs in a superframe, except for frames that are retransmitted with the same SFC without any intervening frames having been sent.
-An HRCP DEV shall send only frames that have increasing SFCs for a single key correspond to the SECID indicated in the transmitted frames.
+An HRCP DEV shall send only frames or subframes that have increasing SFC values for a single key corresponding to the SECID indicated in the transmitted frames.

 Change the following two paragraphs in clause 8.3.7 (Secure frame reception) of 802.15.3-2016 as follows: